vijay-eis/rfcs/text/0000-localizing-api-messages.md

 * A module MUST return messages in the language specified in the HTTP "Accept-language" request header (see IETF RFC 7231 section 5.3.5).
 If the requested language is not available, a module MUST return the message in the en language.
+* Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard

 ## Rationale and Alternatives